-Homebrew is a popular package manager for macOS operating system.
-It allows you to download and install binaries, applications, and utilities using your terminal.
+Homebrew is a popular package manager for the macOS operating system.
+It downloads and installs binaries, applications, and utilities using your terminal.

-In this article, you'll learn how to install and use Homebrew on your macOS machine.
+In this article, you will learn how to install and use Homebrew on your macOS machine.

 Homebrew requires the following: